yoyoberenguer/SoundServer/README.md

 ===================================
 ```
 Pygame Sound controller for video game.
-SoundServer is a free program (coded with Python & Cython) that simplify pygamne sound scripting.
+SoundServer is a wrapper class (coded with Python & Cython) that simplify pygamne sound scripting.
 It allows pygame programer to rely on a very convenient library to control pygame sound objects
 using a set of methods/tools to apply local or global transformations.